Shougo/ddu.vim/README.md

 ## Introduction

 I have chosen denops.vim framework to create new plugin.
-Because denops.vim is better than NeoVim Python interface.
+Because denops.vim is better than Neovim Python interface.

 - Easy to setup
 - Minimal dependency
 - Stability
-- NeoVim/Vim compatibility
+- Neovim/Vim compatibility
 - Speed
 - Library
 - Easy to hack